landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 Interacting with the Landlab Developers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-| You may find yourself with have a question to which you can’t find the
+| You may find yourself with have a question to which you can't find the
   answer in the User Guide or Reference Manual pages.
-Maybe you’ve
+Maybe you've
   stumbled on a bug (heaven forbid!).
 Or you might have a feature
   request.
 For such matters, the best way to communicate with the
   Landlab Developer Team
 | is through `GitHub
   Issues <https://github.com/landlab/landlab/issues>`__: post an issue,
-  and we’ll do our best to get back to you within 48 hours.
+  and we'll do our best to get back to you within 48 hours.

 Task: Make an issue describing an improvement that you think should be
 made to the Reference Manual Documentation based on your experience